pojntfx/panrpc/README.md

 #### Requests/Second

+> This is measured by calling RPCs with the different data types as the arguments.

 <img src="./docs/rps.png" alt="Bar chart of the requests/second benchmark results for JSON and CBOR" width="550px">

 | Data Type   |   JSON |   CBOR |